About Gasbusters

 What We Intend To Do

-Gasbusters aims to persuade Dr Devilla, Chief Medical Officer of Health at Toronto Public Health, to address this issue.
+Gasbusters aims to persuade Dr Na-Koshie Lamptey, Deputy Medical Officer at Toronto Public Health, to address this issue.

-Recognizing how these pollutants contribute to broader environmental issues affecting air quality and public health, Toronto Public Health could recommend stiff restrictions designed to discourage their use.
-In 2001 (23 years ago), Dr Devilla’s predecessor, Dr Sheela Basrur submitted a report to prohibit gas-powered leaf blowers in Toronto, but it was not passed by City Council.
+Recognizing how these pollutants contribute to broader environmental issues affecting air quality and public health, Toronto Public Health could recommend stiff restrictions to discourage their use.
+In 2001 (24 years ago), Dr Sheela Basrur, Toronto Medical Officer, submitted a report to prohibit gas-powered leaf blowers in Toronto to Council.
+It was not passed at City Council.

 What You Can Do